Power BI high availability, failover, and disaster recovery FAQ

 - If your organization uses Power BI Premium, you must ensure that the Premium capacity is sized to meet the load demands of your deployment.
 The Power BI Premium Planning and Deployment whitepaper, and the Power BI Premium Capacity Metrics app can help you to plan and meet this requirement.
 We regularly add new features to the metrics app and the admin portal in Power BI to help.

 - If your organization accesses on-premises data sources using the on-premises data gateway, you must set the gateway up as described in this article to support high availability.
 Follow this guidance whether you're refreshing reports in import mode, or you're accessing data or data models by using DirectQuery or Live Connect.

 Will gateways function when in failover mode?

-No. Data required from on-premises data sources (any reports and dashboards based on Direct Query and Live Connect) will not work during a failover.
-The gateway configuration doesn't change though: When the Power BI instance returns to its original state, the gateways return to their normal functions.
+No. Data required from on-premises data sources (any reports and dashboards based on Direct Query and Live Connect) won't work during a failover.
+The gateway configuration doesn't change though.
+When the Power BI instance returns to its original state, the gateways return to their normal functions.

 In the event of an extreme disaster in a primary region that prevents bringing it back online for considerable duration, the failed-over primary region will allow both read and write operations and customers can redeploy and configure gateways against the new region.